All Products

 Field Positioning

-Click to quickly navigate to the Basic Configuration or Asset Administration sections of the field list.
+Click to locate the Basic Configuration or Asset Administration configuration in the field list.

 Search and Filter

-Click image..png to apply filters such as Data Type, Field Category, Associated Dimension, Field Constraint, and Data Classification.
+Click image..png to filter by Data Type, Field Category, With or Without Associated Dimension, Associated Dimension, Field Constraint, Data Sensitivity Level.

 Field List Operations

-• Reorder Columns: Before adjusting the field order, ensure that downstream dependencies do not use select * to query this logical table to avoid data errors.
+• Reorder Columns: Before adjusting the field order, ensure that downstream references to this logical table do not use select * to query this logical table, to avoid data errors.

 • Introduce Fields: Add new fields to the table.
 Supports introduction from Create Table Statement and From Table.
 For specific operations, see introduce fields to a logical dimension table.

 • Add Fields: Add Data Fields and Partition Fields.
-Edit the Name, Description, Data Type, Column Type, Associated Dimension, Recommend Standards, Field Constraint, Data Class, Data Sensitivity Level, and Remarks as per business requirements.
+You can edit the field's Name, Description, Data Type, Column Type, Associated Dimension, Recommend Standards, Field Constraint, Data Class, Data Sensitivity Level, and Remarks information according to business requirements.

 Note